 So excited to finally have my own copy of this book.
 I stayed with the author in Devon and tested a few of the recipes before the book came out but I've been cooking from notes I wrote in an old sketchbook all these years. #anteggsoup #laotiancuisine #cookbooks #stickyrice

 Food is a very important part of Lao culture, with “Have you eaten yet?” being a common greeting.
 A culinary feast, as well as a feast for the eyes, Ant Egg Soup includes drawings and recipes in each chapter.
 French-born Natacha Du Pont De Bie spent five months trekking in both big cities and small villages after being inspired by Phia Sing (chef to the Laos royal family) and his book Traditional Recipes of Laos.
 She describes the people she encounters, the places she goes and the myriad of bizarre, delicious and unique things she eats along the way.
 Du Pont De Bie uses food culture to bring up difficult topics in Laos’s history, like the unexploded cluster bombs that still litter the countryside and the issues of malnutrition and food insecurity in this country, which is categorized by the United Nations as “least developed.”

 One Foot in Laos

 Irish travel writer Dervla Murphy is no stranger to writing about her adventures.
-Having traveled by bicycle, train, foot and flight to far-reaching corners of the world, she tackled Laos in her travel memoir One Foot in Laos.
-Chronicling her 1997 visit to the most heavily bombed nation on earth.
+Having travelled by bicycle, train, foot and flight to far-reaching corners of the world, she tackled Laos in her travel memoir One Foot in Laos, which chronicles her 1997 visit to the most heavily bombed nation on earth.
 Murphy’s anti-globalization views and criticism of Western tourists are on full display in this book as she describes the welcoming and kind Lao people she encounters on her journey.
-The writer speeds through Laos on her beat-up bicycle with no breaks—she only slows down to sit, drink and chat with locals off the beaten track of tourists.
+The writer speeds through Laos on her beat-up bicycle with no breaks – she only slows down to sit, drink and chat with locals off the beaten track of tourists.